Linsanity81/TileableShell/README.md

 ```
 The integer following make -j is the number of threads supported by your CPU architecture.
 Replace it with your optimal value.

+Please note that the code has been **tested** on Ubuntu environment (Thanks Vincent Nivoliers!).
+The instructions below are specifically for an Ubuntu-based container.

+## Compilation Dependencies

+To compile the code in the Ubuntu environment, the following packages were required:

+- `libboost-filesystem-dev`
+- `libboost-thread-dev`
+- `libgmp-dev`
+- `libmpfr-dev`
+- `libglfw3-dev`
+- `libxinerama-dev`
+- `libxi-dev`

+## Runtime Dependencies

+After compilation, an additional package was needed to load the remeshed mesh:

+- `zenity`

+Ensure all these dependencies are installed to avoid any issues during the build and execution phases.

 - **Windows**: our code can be run on VM16 + Ubuntu 20.04 environment.